aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ## Conclusion

-RAG is not just a retrieval pattern — it is an attack surface.
+RAG is not just a retrieval pattern.
+It is an attack surface.
 Every enterprise deploying RAG is deploying a system where the knowledge base is a trusted input to the LLM, and that trust is rarely validated.

 The three attacks in this article represent the most common and most dangerous RAG vulnerabilities: knowledge base poisoning that corrupts information, indirect prompt injection that hijacks LLM behavior, and access control failures that expose confidential data across trust boundaries.
+Our measured defense evaluation shows that even with five layers of defense, semantic injection (instructions that look like legitimate content) still succeeds 15% of the time.
+This is the current frontier of RAG security.

-The defenses are not theoretical.
-Ingestion sanitization, access-controlled retrieval, prompt hardening, and output monitoring are all implementable with existing tools and libraries.
-The challenge is not technical complexity — it is organizational will.
+The five defense layers (ingestion sanitization, access-controlled retrieval, prompt hardening, output monitoring, and embedding anomaly detection) are all implementable with existing tools and libraries.
+No single layer is sufficient: ingestion sanitization cannot catch attacks with no detectable patterns, prompt hardening reduces but does not eliminate LLM compliance with malicious instructions, and output monitoring is reactive rather than preventive.
+Only the combination of all five layers, guided by continuous monitoring KPIs, produces a defensible architecture.

+The challenge is not technical complexity; it is organizational will.
 Security teams need to treat the document ingestion pipeline with the same rigor they apply to code deployment, and vector databases need the same access control discipline as any other data store holding sensitive information.
+Embedding anomaly detection, the layer most organizations are missing, reduced knowledge poisoning success from 95% to 20% in our testing.
+That is a powerful defense that requires no additional infrastructure beyond what RAG already uses.

-The OWASP LLM Top 10 now formally recognizes vector and embedding weaknesses.
+The OWASP LLM Top 10 2025 formally recognizes vector and embedding weaknesses (LLM08).
+MITRE ATLAS catalogs the techniques attackers use.
 The research community has demonstrated attacks that work with terrifying efficiency.
 The tools for defense exist.
 The question is whether your organization will secure its RAG pipeline before or after the incident.